mindtricksdev/hacloudhider/README.md

 ## Features

 - ✅ Automatically hides the "Home Assistant Cloud" menu item
-- ✅ Works across all Home Assistant pages and navigation
+- ✅ Works across all Home Assistant pages and navigation and on mobile devices
 - ✅ Handles dynamic sidebar updates and route changes
 - ✅ Lightweight and efficient
 - ✅ No configuration needed